Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

-To proceed\footnote{Here we solve the constraints in a different order than in \cite{Kluson:2018grx}.
-In this article the author first integrates out the Lagrange multipliers (second class constraint) and then the Virasoro constraints (first class constraints).
-However we checked explicitly that either our or \cite{Kluson:2018grx}'s order of solving constraints gives in the end same results.
-We thank G. Oling for pointing this out.}, we need to impose the Virasoro constraints $C_1 = C_2 \approx 0$.
+where the symbol $\approx$ indicates equality up to terms proportional to the constraint.
+This gives two independent equations that can be solved for $(\lambda_0, \lambda_1)$ in terms of coordinates and momenta.
+By plugging their solution back into (\ref{first_NR_action}) one gets an action fully independent of the Lagrange multipliers.

+Next, we need to impose the Virasoro constraints $C_1 = C_2 \approx 0$.
 The first Virasoro constraint, after fixing light-cone gauge, can be solved in terms of $X'_-$

-The second Virasoro constraint $C_2 \approx 0$, in the light-cone gauge and after solving the first Virasoro constraint in terms of $X'_-$, is an equation which only depends on $p_-$ and on $X^I$, $X^{I\, '}$, $p_I$ and $\lambda_A$.
-In particular, this is a quadratic equation in $p_-$ which can be solved in terms of $X^I$, $X^{I\, '}$, $p_I$ and $\lambda_A$.
-In this way the action (\ref{first_NR_action}) becomes
+The second Virasoro constraint $C_2 \approx 0$, in the light-cone gauge and after solving the first Virasoro constraint in terms of $X'_-$, is an equation that only depends on $p_-, X^I$, $X^{I\, '}$, $p_I$.
+In particular, this is a quadratic equation in $p_-$ which can be solved in terms of $X^I$, $X^{I\, '}$, $p_I$.
+In this way, the action (\ref{first_NR_action}) becomes

 where

 and where we neglected the total derivative $\dot{X}_-$.